mukil/Leaflet.annotate/README.md

 To annotate SVG Elements we introduce a `metadata` Element next to the respective `path`.
 In practice both are often grouped within a `g` element.
 All Schema.org and Dublin Core based annotation values are attributes of a `meta` element.

-Maps rendered in the **Internet Explorer** along with _VML_ are currently **not supported** when deploying Leaflet.annnotate.
+Maps annotated with this plugin are currently just tested to work with Internet Explorer 11 (Windows 7), Chromium 52.0.2743.x (Ubuntu 14.04, 64 Bit) and Firefox 49.0 (Ubuntu 14.04, 64 Bit).
+Most other versions of these browser should therefore work too.
+Safari is yet untested but should work fine too.

 HTML `canvas` based rendering is also not supported, in fact, a `canvas` based approach for rendering geographic we maps is exactly the opposite of how Leaflet.annotate tries to representing geographical web maps in HTML.

+Important: If you use JavaScript frameworks which manage the DOM for you, such as for example AngularJS, you (most probably) can not make use of this Leaflet extension.

 ### Release History